djentleman/insta-hashtag-fan-scraper/README.md

  - _hashtag_ (Search level): The hashtag used in the search, in the above example this would be `italy`.
  - _username_ (User level): The username of the instagram user who posted the picture
+ - _followers_ (User level): The number of followers the user has
+ - _following_ (User level): The number of accounts the users is following
+ - _full_name_ (User level): The full name of the user
+ - _profile\_pic\_url_ (User level): The profile picture url of the user
  - _address_ (Picture level): The address of the picture - this is used to forward geocode the lat/lng
  - _lat_ (Picture level): The Latitude of the picture
  - _lng_ (Picture Level): The Longitude of the picture

+ There are 3 different 'levels', the hashtag being search, the accounts (users) associated with that hashtag, and the posts those users made

 ## Method